mamazu/documentation-parser/README.md

 >echo "ABC";
 >
 >\```
-* RST parser: Parser that parses mark down.
-This is a popular language for the documentation apparently.
+* RST parser: Parser that parses RST code blocks like this:
+> .. code-block:: php
+>
+>   echo "ABC";

 ### Validators
 * CompositeValidator: Validates all of its children passed into the constructor